fahadcr14/design-you-need/README.md

 1. Find an award-winning web design project
 2. Analyze it using the scoring criteria in `references/anti-slop-rules.md`
-3. Add it to the relevant category file with a full recipe
+3. Add it to the relevant category file with a full md sub skill
 4. Submit a PR

 ---